kismetwireless/kismet/docs/dev/tracked_component.md

     __ProxyTrackable(example_vec, TrackedElement, example_vec);
 ```

-`__ProxyTrackable(...)` takes a name, and the type of pointer to return.
+`__ProxyTrackable(...)` takes a name, and the type of shared pointer to return.
 This can be used to automatically cast custom data objects to the proper type on access, here, we use TrackedElement and don't change anything.
 Finally, it takes the variable.

 A caller could use this via: